How to Calculate Containers for 21 Day Fix Recipes

 • Teaspoons (oils and nut butters) 1 tsp

 Next, you will need to make sure all of your ingredients are on the approved 21 Day Fix food list.
-Simple swaps like brown rice for white rice, whole wheat pasta for plain, and olive oil for vegetable oil can Fix a recipe quickly.
+Simple swaps like brown rice for white rice, whole wheat pasta for plain, and olive oil for vegetable oil can “Fix” a recipe quickly.
+If you’re wondering if a food or ingredient is 21 Day Fix approved, it’s probably worth checking into.

-Let’s learn How to Calculate Container Counts for the 21 Day Fix
+Let’s learn How to Calculate Containers for 21 Day Fix Recipes

 • 1/2 cup onion (1/2 green) + 1 1/2 cup bell peppers (1 1/2 greens) = 2 Green containers for the entire recipe.